chainspace/docs/content/50-key-value-store.md

 You can see that the `versionId` associated to your label evolves over time, when transactions are consuming them.

-## With multiple shards
+## Multiple shards

 Running the Key-Value store with multiple shards should work fine, but there's a caveat.
 Objects will change their `versionId`s on each update, and currently we're sharding on `versionId`.
 So if you're retrieving using `versionId`, your object may appear to migrate between shards whenever you update it.
 If you retrieve your object by `label` instead, you should be able to retrieve it, but only if you know which shard it's living in.
 TODO: this interacts with the planned Directory component.